danielylingv2/danielylingv2.github.io/docs/theses.markdown

 ---

 I have a few core theses about the world, emerging science and technology at the "edges", and new frontiers that shape my thinking as an early-stage investor.
-These are themes I've been seeing recently and encompass what I see to be important to build in order to make the world a better place and guide why I invest. test
+These are themes I've been seeing recently and encompass what I see to be important to build in order to make the world a better place and guide why I invest. test again

 &nbsp;